Bette Nesmith Graham: Liquid Paper

-In 1962, McMurry married Robert Graham, who joined her in operating Liquid Paper as it expanded.
+In 1962, McMurray married Robert Graham, who joined her in operating Liquid Paper as it expanded.
 In 1964, headquarters moved to a work shed.
 In 1965, the company moved to a single-family home.
 By 1968, the company "had become a multimillion-dollar organization, breaking ground on a huge business and manufacturing facility in Dallas, Texas.
 LPC scaled internationally and eventually opened offices and manufacturing plants in Canada, England, Belgium and Australia".
 Bette Graham continued to hold a 49% stake in the company.
 By 1975, "Liquid Paper was producing 25 million bottles a year and holding a vast share of a multimillion-dollar market that had spawned several competitors, like Wite-Out".
 The company's growth and success, which occurred without outside capital, made Graham wealthy.

 Bette Graham was raised Baptist and converted to Christian Science in 1942.
 Her faith influenced the development of her "Statement of Policy", a broad corporate document that covered topics ranging from her belief in a "Supreme Being" to Liquid Paper's decentralized decision making and emphasis on product quality over profit.
 Graham believed that women brought a nurturing and humanistic quality to the male world of business.
 At the Liquid Paper headquarters, she built a green belt with a fish pond, an employee library, and a childcare center.
 Liquid Paper offered employees extensive benefits, including a retirement program, a continuing education program, and an employee-owned credit union.

 Graham went through an "acrimonious" divorce from Robert Graham in 1975.
 Robert Graham also tried to push her out of Liquid Paper.
 For a time, she was not allowed on company premises.
 Nevertheless, "despite declining health, Graham managed to wrest back control of the company".
 She sold Liquid Paper to Gillette Corporation in 1979 for at least $47.5 million.
 (Note: While some sources say Graham sold Liquid Paper for $47.5 million, another says she sold it for $48.5 million.)
 She died the following year.